-Over the last quarter, regular maintenance and calibrations were carried out on instruments in WBEA's Reference Centre.
-Twenty-five cylinder gas audits (CGAs) were completed this quarter.
+Over the last quarter, regular maintenance and monthly calibrations were carried out on instruments in WBEA's Reference Centre.
+Ten cylinder gas audits were conducted; all cylinders passed audit criteria.

 ii.
 Complete annual internal audits at all WBEA ambient air monitoring stations.